 They’d met in a ride-sharing carpool, hit it off talking about cooking — “I never use recipes, I just make it up each time,” she said, and John nodded knowingly, “me, too.
 It’s how I learned to cook” — and they’d texted and hung out several times after exchanging numbers, once at a dive-bar in Fells Point and another after running into each other at the Starbucks on Fort Avenue just outside Locust Point.
 They had also gone up I-83 in the evening a few times just to drive with the windows down, blare her EDM and be out of the City.
 Even so, John was a little puzzled why Colleen asked him to accompany her to a funeral of all places.

 Colleen was in her late twenties and John was a little older — perhaps a little more — but this didn’t bother either of them.
-There was an obvious attraction but poor John had enough baggage to slow down a camel (the animal, not Uncle Billy’s cigarettes).
+There was an obvious resonance between them but poor John had enough baggage to slow down a camel (the animal, not Uncle Billy’s cigarettes).
 Colleen knew all about it thanks to a few too many shots of Absolut Elyx on John’s part at the dive-bar in Fells.

 John turned toward her.
 “Some people like to go home, some like to get shit-faced at the nearest bar, some like to just drive.”
 He paused.
 “I was asking what you needed,” he said gently.
 Colleen seemed to soften a bit.

-As he nosed into the typically heavy Reisterstown traffic he asked, “Coffee?”
+Nosing into the typically heavy Reisterstown traffic he asked, “Coffee?”

 “No, I’m good.”